vanderbilt-redcap/redcap-aws-cloudformation/README.md

 **NOTE: REDCap 8.9.3 or higher is required for using this AWS CloudFormation template.** Earlier versions of REDCap may not install correctly and will not be able to utilize the Easy Upgrade feature.

+You must be a REDCap consortium partner in order to utilize this AWS CloudFormation template.
+But once your institution is a partner, no additional licenses with Vanderbilt are required for running REDCap on AWS.

 ## REDCap on AWS architecture and features
 The features of using this architecture are as follows:
 * A complete and ready-to-use REDCap environment is automatically deployed in about 20 minutes.